Everest Base Camp Trek - 12 Days

 Benefits

-• Sleeping bags and down jackets, duffle bags (one for every 2 trekkers); if you do not have your own, please inform us either at your online briefing or after the arrival briefing in Kathmandu before your trek so we can provide you one for your use during the trek.
+• Sleeping bags, down jackets, and duffle bags (one duffle bag for every trekker); if you do not have your own, please inform us either at your online briefing or after the arrival briefing in Kathmandu before your trek so we can provide you with one for your use during the trek.

 Excludes